romaryd/AgentLaboratory/README.md

 For example, if you are running in Chinese:

-`python ai_lab_repo.py --api-key "API_KEY_HERE" --research-topic "YOUR RESEARCH IDEA (in your language)" --llm-backend "o1-mini" --language "中文"`
+`laboratory --api-key "API_KEY_HERE" --research-topic "YOUR RESEARCH IDEA (in your language)" --llm-backend "o1-mini" --language "中文"`

 ----